Hi, I'm Hilary Kinavey (she/her).

 My path:

-Hilary’s work is rooted in social justice, emotional integrity, and a belief that healing—whether in the body, in business, or in community—requires us to honor what has been lost in order to build something new.
+Everything I teach is rooted in social justice, emotional honesty, and a belief that building anything — a business, a team, a life — requires us to honor what has been lost and imagine what's possible.

 What sustains me.